Corruption in the United States: 20th century

 The Progressive Era was a period of anti-corruption fervor in the United States led by the progressive movement.
 During this time, political machines and monopolies were targeted and disestablished.
 Theodore Roosevelt was a major figure in the Progressive Era, leading the efforts of trustbusting.

 The Teapot Dome scandal was a major instance of corruption during the Presidency of Warren G. Harding.
 Secretary of the Interior Albert B. Fall had accepted bribes from oil companies in exchange for access to government petroleum reserves.
 After the corruption was discovered, Fall was sentenced to prison.

 Richard Nixon was notably the subject of multiple corruption allegations.
 While running for Vice President in 1952, Nixon famously gave a speech declaring that he accepted one gift, a dog named Checkers, and that he had no intention of returning it.
 During Nixon's presidency, he was implicated in the Watergate scandal.
 Shortly before, his Vice President Spiro Agnew had been found guilty of tax fraud.

-In the 1970s, the FBI conducted the sting operation codenamed Abscam to uncover corruption in Congress.
+In the 1970s, the FBI conducted a sting operation codenamed Abscam to uncover corruption in Congress.
 Seven members of Congress were convicted of bribery.
+In the 1980s, the Oklahoma county commissioners scandal resulted in the conviction of 230 people, the most people ever convicted in a public corruption case in the US.